-Cash presented in the balance sheet represents the cash of our other ancillary businesses that do not participate in the Parent's cash management program.
-With the exception of these businesses, we participate in the Parent's cash management program.
-No cash was allocated to us in the financial statements because the net activity of cash due to (from) the Parent is reflected in the net Parent investment.
+Cash presented in the combined balance sheets represents cash held on site at our operations.
+We participate in the Parent's cash management program.
+No cash was allocated to us in the financial statements because the net activity of cash due to (from) the Parent is reflected in the net parent investment.